PEACE MURAL - A NEW HAVEN FOR ART LOVERS IN SOUTH BEACH.

-Miami: -The Peace Mural Foundation is proud to announce that the Peace Mural will be on display in December 1-31.
-Having had a number of exhibits all across the U.S. this year, we are excited to return our work to our diverse hometown population of South Florida and celebrate the Holiday season.
+Miami: -The Peace Mural Foundation is proud to announce that the Peace Mural will be on display this season until May.
+Having had a number of exhibits all across the U.S. this year, we are excited to return our work to our diverse hometown population of South Florida and celebrate the spirit of 2014.

 Just around the bench, two blocks walking south from Art Basel, The “ art biography of the Vietnamese-American artist Huong is on exhibit, This cathartic muralconnects the conceptsof war , peace, immigration, refugees, justice , nature and displacement through the eyes of the survivor whose determination to pass the peace forward is purged and painted on canvas.
 Her Peace Opus is a culmination of 35 years of searing memories that bring history to life, depicts the universal pain of war and calling for Peace.
 This is a must see event.

 Huong has participated in more than 100 expositions in the United States and Canada, and has been featured in national news outlets like PBS, The Huffington Post, New York Times, and Washington Post.
-She has been hosted by The Department of Homeland Security, National Council of La Raza, and has had sponsors like The American Library Association.
+She has been hosted by The national forum of Immigration reform, The Department of Homeland Security, National Council of La Raza, and has had sponsors like The American Library Association.
 The institution of national Policy study and many more, for press review of her work, Google peace mural by Huong.

-The Peace Mural opens daily from 10-10pm, from Dec 1 to April 30th.2014.
+The Peace Mural opens daily from 2-10pm, .
 FREE admission to public.
-Come meet this extraordinary artist and peace activist and have Huong signs your poster LET’S THINK PEACE, A Complementary from Peace mural Foundation and 420 Lincoln Road Associates, Ltd. Limit.
+Come meet this extraordinary artist and peace activist and have Huong signs your poster LET’S THINK PEACE, A Complementary from Peace mural Foundation and 420 Lincoln Road Associates, Ltd.

 Peace Mural on Display at NIIC